Haodi-Qi/Insight-into-HK-Protest/README.md

 The tools and technology used are Twitter Streaming API and PRAW (Python Reddit API Wrapper) for data scraping; NLTK, Gensim, Textblob, WordCloud for text analysis; Networkx and Gephi for network analysis and visualization.

+We also published our project and findings on the website https://thesupremepresses.wordpress.com/.

 Credit to Team members: BU Wende, JIANG Hanyu, ZHANG Chengzi; Supervisor: Kyong Jin Shim